Archive & Residency

 For instance, when a bored Tyneside convalescent rang in about the amazing exhibition he’d seen as a lad of 15, Sarah was able to tell him it was the Edward Kienholz retrospective of 2005.

-BALTIC+ is the online home for videos, images, sounds and text celebrating our exhibition history.
+The Baltic Archive is the online home for videos, images, sounds and text celebrating our exhibition history.
 You can find digital records of what is in the physical Baltic archive on this website too.

 The artists-in-residence have been using her knowledge to assist them in their inquiries as they make the archive the subject of their artistic practice.